PhD, English Literature, University of Rhode Island, Kingston, RI (2017)

 “Confessional Voices and Decolonial Re-Writing in the Twenty-First Century.”
 Article.
 (To be submitted to Postcolonial Studies).

 “Once I Ran for You.”
-Virginia Quarterly Review.
-(Under Review)
+Short Story.
+(Under Review).

 Providence College, Providence, RI